The Ramble and Lake: Loeb Boathouse

 The Loeb Boathouse, on the eastern shore of the Lake, is one of several boat landings that have existed on the Lake throughout its history.
 Boating concessions were granted in the early 1860s, and rowboating on the Lake soon became popular.
 Six docks on the Lake were built by 1865, although the boats were stored near Bethesda Terrace.
 In 1870, Olmsted and Vaux suggested the construction of a permanent boathouse to launch and store the boats, and the Victorian style boathouse was finished by 1873 or 1874.
 However, it fell into disrepair in the mid-20th century and was destroyed by 1950.

-A new boathouse, financed by a $305,000 donation from businessman Carl M. Loeb and another $110,000 from NYC Parks, was completed in 1954.
+A brick-and-limestone boathouse, financed by a $305,000 donation from businessman Carl M. Loeb and another $110,000 from NYC Parks, was completed in 1954.
 In 1983, the boathouse was renovated for $750,000, and a 40-seat restaurant opened within the boathouse.
 Since then, the Loeb Boathouse has contained a formal dining room, dining terraces, and concession stands, as well as a rowboat rental.
-After the Loeb Boathouse's operators announced that the restaurant would close permanently in October 2022, NYC Parks began looking for a new operator for the restaurant.
+Dean Poll took over the boathouse in 2000; under his management, the restaurant's annual revenue grew to $20 million by the mid-2010s.
+After Poll announced that the restaurant would close in October 2022, NYC Parks secured a new operator for the restaurant, Legends Hospitality, in early 2023.
+The Loeb Boathouse opened for limited service in June 2023 following a $3.25 million renovation, and it fully reopened in March 2024.
+Over the years, the boathouse has been depicted in media such as the TV series Sex and the City, the film When Harry Met Sally..., and The Walking Dead: Dead City.